Hands on: Hands on: iPhone 11 review

 iPhone 11 release date and price

-The iPhone 11 release date is set to be a lot earlier than its predecessor relative to the flagship phones.
-The iPhone XR late last year, but the iPhone 11 will launch alongside the iPhone 11 Pro and iPhone 11 Pro Max, with pre-orders starting on September 13 before it goes on sale from September 20.
+The iPhone 11 release date is set to be a lot earlier than its predecessor relative to the flagship phone.
+The iPhone XR launched later than the XS last year, but the iPhone 11 will launch alongside the iPhone 11 Pro and iPhone 11 Pro Max, with pre-orders starting on September 13 before it goes on sale from September 20.

-The price is hugely impressive, with $699 for the (presumably, not confirmed) 64GB model.
-We can’t begin to call this phone ‘cheap’ but that’s a drop over the iPhone XR and that’s an incredible thing for Apple to do here.
+The price is hugely impressive in the US, where it starts at $699 for the 64GB storage model - we can’t begin to call this phone ‘cheap’, but that’s a drop over the iPhone XR, and it's an incredible thing for Apple to do here (it's £729 in the UK, and AU$1,199 in Australia, which is less of a drop than last year than in US, but still competitive).

 Camera